• Skip to primary navigation

 Person chopping and browning ground sausage.

-Step 1: Start by preheating the oven to 350°F. In a large skillet, ground the Italian sausage.
+Step 1: Start by preheating the oven to 350°F. In a large skillet, brown the Italian sausage.
 When it's cooked all the way through, drain the grease and transfer the ground sausage to a cutting board.
 With a sharp knife, finely chop the cooked sausage and then set aside.

 Person stirring alfredo sauce in a saucepan.